What I know about the time and place:

 We've got Emma and a companion in a buggy pulled by a cow in front of a dilapidated cabin with a dead chicken (?) on the roof.
 Huh?!
 And what's with the sign that says, "Arkansas Traveler?!"

+cabin.
+He turned his experience into a song and performance that he took on the road.
+In the years since, several variations of the tune and of the lyrics have surfaced.
 In 1856, Arkansas artist Edward Payson Washbourne painted a picture illustrating the meeting between the traveler and the squatter (shown here).
 Like the song, several imitations and variations have cropped up over the years - including a printing by Currier & Ives in 1870.
+The set of Emma's photo pokes fun at the prevailing hillbilly stereotype that eventually became synonymous with The Arkansas Traveler. |

 We believe Emma had four brothers, all of whom would have been in their mid 30s to mid 40s during our time frame.
 This could be a brother.
 But, by 1910, Emma's husband, George Ferrer, had been gone for 12 years.
 Perhaps this is a new gentleman companion?